WeblateOrg/weblate/docs/admin/access.rst

 .. describe:: Screenshots

-    Can manage screenshots - add or remove them and associate them to source strings.
+    Can manage screenshots - add or remove them, and associate them to source strings.

 .. describe:: Template

-    Can edit translation template in :ref:`monolingual` and source string information.
+    Can edit translation templates in :ref:`monolingual` and source string info.

 .. describe:: Translate

-    Can translate project, including upload of offline translations.
+    Can translate the project, and upload translations made offline.

 .. describe:: VCS

-    Can manage VCS and access exported repository.
+    Can manage VCS and access the exported repository.

 .. describe:: Review